shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/CNN_LSTM.md

 3. Multi- Face tracking or single-face (most near) detection.

-4. Pre – processing the image:
+4. Pre – processing the images:

    -   Reshaping into (64,64,3)